Ensembl/ensembl-hive-htcondor/README.md

 The module is continuously tested under HTCondor 8.0.5 as shipped in Ubuntun 14.04 (Trusty) thanks to the Docker infrastructure.
-We ship several Dockerfiles, two of them being available on the Docker Hub.
+We provide two Docker images:

 1. [muffato/docker-htcondor](https://hub.docker.com/r/muffato/docker-htcondor/)
    This container only adds HTCondor to a service-oriented Ubuntu.